FWT Registration and Approval

 When is the absolute latest day to apply?

-Per College policy, all FWT registrations must occur by the last day of classes, December 13, 2019.
-After this date, if students are not in touch with the FWT office, a FWT assessment of Fail would be issued.
+Per College policy, all FWT registrations must occur by the last day of classes.
+If students are not in touch with the FWT office, a FWT assessment of Fail would be issued.
 However, the FWT Office will always accommodate a student in the case of a documented, verifiable emergency or medical concern.
 The important thing is to be in active communication with the FWT office to make sure that your needs are documented and addressed.

 I know where I’m working but I’m missing some information.
 Should I still submit my registration?